Filed under: Rolls

 To do it, all you need to do is whisk together water and flour then cook them until you have a roux, or paste.

+Set the warm water in the bowl of a stand mixer and sprinkle the yeast on top.
 It’s important not to use too hot water (it will kill the yeast and the bread won’t rise) so just use water that’s warm to touch, it shouldn’t burn when you put a finger in it.

 The yeast might not fully foam unless you leave it for a while but you’ll see parts of it foaming and it should mostly dissolve.